Málaga - sights in the heart of Andalusia is written by The editorial staff, RejsRejsRejs.

 In the footsteps of Pablo Picasso

-After a day of sightseeing in the city or relaxing on one of the nearby beaches, head into the old town to enjoy the wide range of dining options.
-Here there is ample opportunity to get acquainted with Andalusia's specialties such as paella, Espeto de Sardinas, air - dried Serrano ham and not least the good local wines.
+After a day of sightseeing in the city or relaxing on one of the nearby beaches, you can venture into the old town to enjoy the wide range of eateries.
+Here you will have ample opportunity to get to know Andalusian specialties such as paella, Espeto de Sardinas, air-dried Serrano ham and, not least, the excellent local wines.

 After the restaurants in the 1960s began to serve dishes with an international touch to meet the taste buds of tourists, many restaurants have in recent years increasingly found their way back to the region's proud gastronomic traditions and original recipes.